-When search keywords are received, if there only relational database (layer 1), the search would be directly proces scan of rows in the resource table equentially accessing records to find resources matching a keyword, compar with title, tags, descriptions at the same time. a non-relational database (layer 2) with an index built in, the search speed can be significantly improved.
+When search keywords are received, if there was only a relational database (layer 1), the search would be directly processed through a scan of rows in the resource table, sequentially accessing records to find resources matching a keyword, and comparing with title, tags, descriptions at the same time.
+With the addition of a non-relational database (layer 2) with an index built in, the search speed can be significantly improved.
 Here are two steps working together in the simplest scenario considered:

 (1) Find resource IDs at layer 2.